thoughtram/blog/_posts/2017-02-27-three-things-you-didnt-know-about-the-async-pipe.md

 {% include plunk.html url="http://embed.plnkr.co/kRDcQJEJkiBErNGdKKNl/" %}

-Everytime we subscribe to our Observable we save the subscription in an instance member of our component.
+Every time we subscribe to our Observable we save the subscription in an instance member of our component.
 Then, when we run `newSeq` again we check if there's a subscription that we need to call `unsubscribe` on.
 That's why we don't see our list flipping between different colors anymore no matter how often we click the button.

 Now meet the `AsyncPipe` again.
 Let's change the `ngFor` again to apply the `AsyncPipe` and get rid of all the manual bookkeeping.